seoninja13/WindowsDoorsWebsiteReact/README.md

 > **Note**: This diagram represents the logical structure of our documentation.
 The actual file paths may differ but are being standardized to follow this hierarchy.

-For a comprehensive map of all documentation, see the [Documentation Map](./docs/documentation-map.md) and the [Daily Log](./docs/daily-log.md).
-For all project tasks and their priorities, see the [Project Tasks](./docs/project-tasks.md) and [Priority Task List](./docs/priority-list.md).
+For a comprehensive map of all documentation, see the [Documentation Map](./docs/documentation-map.md) and the [Daily Logs](./docs/daily-logs/).
+For all project tasks and their priorities, see the [Project Tasks](./docs/project-tasks.md) and [Priority List](./docs/priority-list.md).
+For a comprehensive overview of the project directory structure and the work completed so far, see the [Project Structure](./docs/project-structure.md).

 ## Documentation Directory